valueflows/valueflows/docs/introduction/resources.md

 #### How resources relate to events

-In the REA ontology, an Economic Event is a change in the quantity or in the rights to an Economic Resource performed by Economic Agents.
+In the original REA ontology, an Economic Event is a change in the quantity or in the rights to an Economic Resource performed by Economic Agents.
 An event is also defined by its behavior in relation to the resource and a process or transfer (consume, use, produce, give, etc.).

 Some people use the terms "stock" and "stock flow".
 A stock is a resource; a stock flow is an event.
 (The term stock is too limiting, since a resource could be digital, like a document or media file.)